 “But legal marketers need to accept that they are part of a partnership model.
 Marketing will move up the chain but they don’t own the business.”

 Alessandra warns that marketers should not be naïve to how this setup influences the dynamics of a firm.
 However, she also suggests that legal marketers should not be disheartened.

-“A lot of law firms out there are achieving growth by investing into BD and we are witnessing more capabilities being added into marketing, for instance roles in marketing analytics and research.”
+“A lot of law firms out there are achieving growth by investing into BD [Business Development].
+And we are witnessing more capabilities being added into marketing, for instance roles in marketing analytics and research.”

 Forward-looking firms are doing these things and they are growing as a result.